lepture/authlib/docs/client/flask.rst

 Examples
 ---------

-Here are some example code for you learn Flask OAuth client integrations:
+Here are some example projects for you to learn Flask OAuth client integrations:

 1. OAuth 1.0: `Flask Twitter Login`_.
 2. OAuth 2.0 & OpenID Connect: `Flask Google Login`_.